1.10. Mailbox RESTful API#

 }

-Requests the update of the encryption key for the mailbox.
-The mailbox identity is given through the keys field in the MailboxMessageKeys field.
+Requests the registration or update of a mailbox.
+May be used to update encryption keys.
+May incur cost.
+The mailbox identity is given through the keys field in the MailboxMetadata field.

 Request

-The body of the request must be a KeyUpdateRequest.
+The body of the request must be a MailboxRegistrationRequest.

 Details: